dsayswhat/cookbook/memory-bank/activeContext.md

   - Will configure path prefixing to handle subdirectory hosting
   - Created deployment verification script to check configuration

+## Recent Changes

+### URL Construction Fix for GitHub Pages

+Fixed an issue with URL construction in Nunjucks templates that was causing broken links when deployed to GitHub Pages:

+- Problem: The GitHub Pages path prefix `/cookbook` was being added at the end of URLs instead of at the beginning
+- Root cause: The `url` filter was only being applied to the last segment of the URL in homepage table links
+- Solution: Added parentheses around the entire path before applying the filter: `{{ ('/recipes/' + recipe.data.id + '/') | url }}`
+- Files modified:
+  - `src/index.njk`
+  - `src/recipes.njk`
+- Documented this pattern in:
+  - `.cursor/rules/project-patterns.mdc`
+  - `memory-bank/techContext.md`

+This pattern should be maintained in all future template updates to ensure proper URL construction.

 ## Questions/Considerations
 1. Should we add sorting capabilities to the recipe list (by title, date, etc.)?
 2. Should we implement filter buttons for common categories/tags in addition to the text search?